 Despite Bitcoin (BTC) being the most well-known blockchain and biggest cryptocurrency, its smart contract use cases have been limited due to its scalability, speed and syntax limitations.
 The Stacks network aims to change this, and unlock Bitcoin's potential.

-Stacks is a layer 1 blockchain that uses a consensus mechanism called Proof of Transfer (PoX), which has miners pay in BTC to mint new Stacks tokens.
+Stacks is a blockchain that uses a consensus mechanism called Proof of Transfer (PoX), which has miners pay in BTC to mint new Stacks tokens.
 It relies on the Bitcoin blockchain, like a layer 2 would, but it is distinct from Bitcoin and is maintained by and for Stacks nodes.
 Stacks has its own rules and its transactions are separate from Bitcoin transactions.
 This is by design, as Stacks developers want to enable programmability of Bitcoin without changing Bitcoin itself.
 Stacks blocks are recorded on the Bitcoin base-layer blockchain.
 Additionally, STX token holders can also stack (not stake) their tokens to earn Bitcoin as a reward.

 The Stacks blockchain is enabling the creation of many projects and applications.
 The most notable examples are Stacks-based NFTs (non-fungible tokens) and DeFis.
 On top of this, Stacks was the first cryptocurrency to receive SEC qualification for a sale in the United States, allowing it to launch a $28 million Reg A+ sale cash offering for its STX tokens in July 2019.